Swansea Canal: Southern section

 The next lock was located at Ynystawe in the industrial estate to the south-west of the current terminus.
 In 1879, it was surrounded by a gas works, a brick works, Clydach Foundry, a tinplate works, and a network of railway sidings radiating from near Cwm Clydach railway station.
 The canal turned to the south, to run beside the river, and then to the south-west, where it ran parallel to the Swansea Vale Railway.
 The course of both is now marked by the A4067 road.
 Junction 45 on the M4 motorway is built over the route of the canal.
 At Tirpenry, the canal swerved to the west, while the railway passed along the eastern edge of the Midland Tinplate Works and the Morriston Tinplate Works.
 The A4067 follows the course of the railway at this point, but resumes following the bed of the canal a little further to the south.
 From this point southwards, the canal was surrounded by a large variety of industrial works around 1900.
-This included the Tir Penry chemical works and the Union chemical works; Morriston Pottery and Copper Pit, which was a coal pit; Forest spleter works and Morriston spelter works; Rose copper works, Plas Marl coal pit and Landore copper works; Millbrook iron works, Landore tinplate works and Landore Siemens steel works.
+This included the Tir Penry chemical works and the Union chemical works; Morriston Pottery and Copper Pit, which was a coal pit; Forest spelter works and Morriston spelter works; Rose copper works, Plas Marl coal pit and Landore copper works; Millbrook iron works, Landore tinplate works and Landore Siemens steel works.
 A tramway crossed the canal to reach the Hafod copper works, a little further to the east of the canal.
 Next was Hafod phosphate works, where there was a lock with a dock just above it on the eastern bank, and Hafod nickel and cobalt works, where there was another lock, with dry docks on the western bank below it.
 The final section of the canal is marked by the location of Morfa Road, running beside the railway tracks that lead to Swansea's High Street railway station.
 To the east was the North Dock, and there was a network of wharfs and two more locks, one leading into the dock, with a final loop built to service the main part of the North Dock.
 The North Dock was closed in 1930, as a result of the development of new docks to the east of the Tawe, although the half-tide basin at its southern end remained in use until 1969.